 The world came together to safeguard Antarctica for all humanity as a place for peace and science, but the waters surrounding it are still under threat from exploitation.
 Maintaining the pristine state of the deep waters of Antarctica – that drive the global circulation of heat and nutrients – is vital for marine life such as whales and penguins, but also for a viable future for the planet.
-The 25 Antarctic Treaty members committed to form a large network of MPAs in the great Southern Ocean by 2012.
-In 2016, after years of negotiation, countries put aside their differences and agreed to establish the first of these, designating the world’s largest marine protected area in one of the world’s most iconic places- the Ross Sea.
+The 25 Antarctic Treaty members committed to form a large network of marine protected areas (MPAs) in the great Southern Ocean by 2012.
+In 2016, after years of negotiation, countries put aside their differences and agreed to establish the first of these, designating the world’s largest MPA in one of the world’s most iconic places: the Ross Sea.
 However, large areas of Antarctica are still unprotected leaving the region vulnerable to threats from our activities.
 Climate change impacts are exacerbating this vulnerability.
 To guard against these threats, the international community must work together to ensure that at least East Antarctica, the Weddell Sea and the Antarctic Peninsula are strongly protected by 2020.

-- The international community declared Antarctica a place of peace and science at the height of the Cold War.
+- The international community declared Antarctica a place of peace and science in the early 1960s, at the height of the Cold War.

 - This is one of the most pristine marine environments on the planet and its protection will provide a true legacy for future generations, however it is under threat from increasing fishing activity and climate change.

 - Antarctica is the world’s heritage – its functions and its wildlife need to be protected.

 - Protecting Ocean life at its source is critical.
 Global Ocean circulation is largely driven by the deep-water formation around Antarctica’s coast, driving heat transfer and transporting essential nutrients to the great Ocean currents that feed the world.